maxcorbeau/dorel.github.io/service-manual/vision/platforms-and-ecosystems.md

 2. *Technology Agnostic*.
 If the above requirenment is met, we do not care about what technology runs the service.
 3. *Scalable*.
 We expect the service to scale regardless of our usage.

-Dorel uses these measurements regardless of these services run inhouse or at a Platform as a Service provider.
+Dorel Juvenile uses these measurements regardless of these services run inhouse or at a Platform as a Service provider.
 Different platforms can be hosted at different providers or inhouse.

 ## Definition of an ecosystem